jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 #### Definition
 - Stores data with **nodes** that point to other nodes.
   - A linked list _chains_ nodes together by pointing one node's reference towards another node.
+  Each element is called a node.
+The first node is called the head.
+The last node is called the tail.
+Nodes are sequential.
+Each node stores a reference (pointer) to one or more adjacent nodes:
+In a singly linked list, each node stores a reference to the next node.
+In a doubly linked list, each node stores references to both the next and the previous nodes.
+This enables traversing a list backwards.

+Stacks and queues are usually implemented using linked lists, and less often using arrays.
+Pros:
+Optimized for fast operations on both ends, which ensures constant time insertion and deletion.
+Flexible capacity.
+Doesn't require setting initial capacity, can be expanded indefinitely.
+Cons:
+Costly access and search.
+Linked list nodes don't occupy continuous memory locations, which makes iterating a linked list somewhat slower than iterating an array.

 #### What you need to know
 - Designed to optimize insertion and deletion, slow at indexing and searching.
 - excellent alternative to arrays when insertion and deletion at beginning are frequenely required (array insertion at beginning requires all indices after to re-index, which is inefficient) (Arrays contain built-in index whereas linked lists don't)
 - Linked lists are the foundation of Stacks and Queues
 - **Single-linked list** vs **double-linked list**
-  - Nodes on single-linked list have `.val` and `.next`, while double-linked lists have that and `.prev` property
+  - Nodes on single-linked list have `.val` and `.next`, while double-linked lists have `.val`, `.next` and `.prev` property
-  - DLL is better than SLL for finding nodes (done in half the time because you can start at the tail instead of head)
+  - DLL is better than SLL for finding nodes (done in half the time because you can start at the tail instead of head).
+DLL allows for traversing a list backwards.
   - DLL takes up more memory considering extra pointer
 - **Circularly linked list** is simple linked list whose **tail**, the last node, references the **head**, the first node.
-- **Stack**, commonly implemented with linked lists but can be made from arrays too.
+- **Stack**, commonly implemented with linked lists (less often with an array).
   - Stacks are **last in, first out** (LIFO) data structures.
   - Made with a linked list by having the head be the only place for insertion and removal.
-- **Queues**, too can be implemented with a linked list or an array.
+- **Queues**, too can be implemented with a linked list (less often with array).
   - Queues are a **first in, first out** (FIFO) data structure.
   - Made with a doubly linked list that only removes from head and adds to tail.
+- Pros:
+  - Optimized for fast operations on both ends, which ensures constant time insertion and deletion.
+  - Flexible capacity.
+Doesn't require setting initial capacity, can be expanded indefinitely.
+- Cons:
+  - Costly access and search.
+  - Linked list nodes don't occupy continuous memory locations, which makes iterating a linked list somewhat slower than iterating an array.

 #### Time Complexity
 - Indexing:         Linked Lists: `O(n)`